-Development, deployment, and management of applications has become easier with the introduction of containerization, which is why cloud deployment is gaining increasing popularity.
-Azure, being the best in the business, provides the fastest and easiest to use Kubernetes deployment in the form of Azure Kubernetes Service (AKS).
+Development, deployment, and management of applications have become easier with containerization, which is why cloud deployment is becoming increasingly popular.
+Azure, being the best in the business, provides with its fast and user-friendly Kubernetes deployment, in the form of Azure Kubernetes Service (AKS).

-To improve application’s performance in Azure Kubernetes environment, NCache should be deployed and used inside the AKS cluster.
-NCache is an in-memory distributed caching solution that boosts your application’s performance by many folds as your cache is closer to the application.
-Using NCache, which is distributed in nature, allows you to add as many servers as you need to improve latency, thus inducing extreme scalability in AKS.
+To improve the application’s performance in an Azure Kubernetes environment, consider deploying NCache within the AKS cluster.
+As such, it is an in-memory distributed caching solution that boosts your application’s performance as your cache is closer to the application.
+Its distributed nature allows you to add as many servers as needed to improve latency, thus inducing extreme scalability in AKS.

 NCache Deployment Architecture in Azure Kubernetes Service

-A pod is a basic unit for building service that ensures that all containers are on the same host.
-A pod contains one or more containers that share resources like RAM, CPU, and network but it’s better to have one container per pod.
+- Pod: Serves as the basic unit for building services, ensuring all containers are on the same host.
+It contains one or more containers that share resources like RAM, CPU, and network, though it’s best to have one container per pod.

-The flow of requests and the structure of an AKS cluster with NCache deployed in it is shown in the diagram below.
+The flow of requests and the structure of an AKS cluster with NCache deployed are shown in the diagram below.

-To start using many out-of-the-box features provided by NCache in your Azure Kubernetes Service cluster, you need to deploy NCache and the required services in an AKS setup.
+To start using extensive built-in features provided by NCache in your Azure Kubernetes Service cluster, you need to deploy NCache and the required services in an AKS setup.
 The steps provided below will help you get started in deploying and using NCache in the Azure Kubernetes cluster.

 Step 1: Create NCache Deployment